minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 Now that Fulcrum is installed, we need to configure it to run automatically on startup.

-* Create the "fulcrum" service user, and add it to the "bitcoin" group
+* Create the "fulcrum" service user, and add it to "bitcoin" group

   ```sh
   $ sudo adduser --disabled-password --gecos "" fulcrum